PRE-ARRIVALS

 Head Torch or Torch

-Head Torch affixed to the head for outdoor activities at night or in dark conditions such as caving, hiking, backpacking, camping.
+Head torch affixed to the head for visibility at night or in dark conditions.
+This is for reasons of safety.
 It can be purchased online on arrival.

 Advice on laptop or tablet computers